ChapelR/custom-macros-for-sugarcube-2/docs/done-macro.md

 **Task object warning**:

-This macro registers a `postdisplay` task object called `:chapel-done-macro`, so you'll want to avoid using that name for your own task objects to prevent potential bugs.
-There is no configuration option to change this, but it's fairly easy to see and change in the unminified source code, where it should appear three times in total.
+This macro registers one or more `postdisplay` task object called `:chapel-done-macro-#`, where the `#` is a number.
+So you'll want to avoid using these names for your own task objects to prevent potential bugs.
+There is no configuration option to change this, but it's fairly easy to see and change in the unminified source code, where it should appear only once.

 -----